-- Students 16 and older and employees who received their last dose July 1, 2021, or earlier must receive their booster shot by Friday, Jan.
+- Students 16 and older and employees who received their last dose July 1, 2021, or earlier must have received their booster shot by Friday, Jan.
 21, 2022.

 - Students 16 and older and employees whose last dose was July 2, 2021, or later must receive their booster shot within 30 days after they have been fully vaccinated for six months.

-- Students 12 and under must receive their first vaccine dose by Friday, Jan.
+- Students 12 and under must have received their first vaccine dose by Friday, Jan.
 21, 2022.

 - Elementary School Students: Testing will take place on Tuesdays and Wednesdays as part of their regular school day.